ngrx/platform/docs/store/api.md

 ## Injecting Meta-Reducers

-To inject meta reducers, use the `META_REDUCERS` injection token exported in the Store API and a `Provider` to register the meta reducers through dependency injection.
+To inject 'middleware' meta reducers, use the `META_REDUCERS` injection token exported in the Store API and a `Provider` to register the meta reducers through dependency injection.